NgiapPuoyKoh/student-resource-tool/README.md

 - sections
 - carousel
 - scroll spy
+- modal window
-- modal window for file download
+- file download
 - hide elements at defined breakpoints
 - aria labels?

-- Collect Usage and Rating of each resource
+- Form for Collect Usage and Rating of each resource

-- Home Page
+- Home Header section

-  - Used to welcome user and provide a `call to action button` for a video.
+  - Use to welcome users and provide a `call to action button` to select section

-- Subscription Newsletter

-  - Although the is no back-end, the form represents and input for user's to contact the website owner regarding it's content etc.

 - Responsive Navigation

-  - Navigation is collapses automatically depending on the devices size the user is viewing the website on.
+  - Navigation collapses automatically depending on the device utilized

-- Multiple Product Page (Guns)
-  - Content awareness pages to for products on offer.
+- Document Download

+- Footer
-- Content Usage and Feedback
+  - Input Form to Content Usage and Feedback
     - Rating of content
-  - Comment room for imporvement
+    - Comment to provide feedback for improvements
-  Isolated area for website visitors to leave review on the website product/service (no back-end, kust static content).

-- Document Download

-- Contact Form
-  - Input field (no back-end) for user's to contact the website owner with questions and queries.

 #### Features Left to Implement

+- Activate Form Javascript for Collect stream click
+- Collect Rating of each resource

 - JavaScript
   Additional JavaScript/jQuery could be added to make particular elements more interactive, for example, a scrollable testimonial sections, more modals and animation.